How Reflow Works

 Example 4: Strict Fitting

-Use FIT_OR_FAIL when you need the text to stay within original bounds:
+Use FIT_OR_FAIL when the replacement must stay inside the original bounds:

 - Python